 Our common shares trade in Canada on the TSX Venture Exchange under the trading symbol "DMA" and over-the-counter in the United States on the OTCQB marketplace under the trading symbol "DMCAD."
-We have applied to list our common shares on The Nasdaq Capital Market under the trading symbol "DMAC."
+We have received approval for listing our common shares on The Nasdaq Capital Market under the trading symbol "DMAC."
 We do not have a very active trading market for our common shares and one may never develop, even after this offering.
-Although we anticipate that our common shares will be approved for listing on The Nasdaq Capital Market and a more active trading market for our shares will develop after this offering, we can give no assurance that this will occur or that an active trading market will be sustained following this offering.
+Although we anticipate a more active trading market for our shares will develop after this offering, we can give no assurance that this will occur or that an active trading market will be sustained following this offering.
 If an active market for our common shares does not develop, it may be difficult for you to sell shares you purchase in this offering at a favorable price or at all.